We've Won Over £90 Million For Our Clients

 How Much Compensation For A Barbed Wire Cut?

 By Megan Black.
-Last Updated 3rd July 2024.
-Have you been cut on barbed wire or razor wire in an accident that was caused by the negligence of another?
+Last Updated 20 August 2025 Have you been cut on barbed wire or razor wire in an accident that was caused by the negligence of another?
 If so, you may be wondering if you can claim compensation for such an injury.
-If you have suffered a cut by barbed wire because another party used this type of fencing irresponsibly, you may be eligible to claim compensation.

-To speak to our advisors, you can call 0800 073 8804 or use our online claims form to reach us.
+To speak to our advisors, you can call 0800 073 8804 or contact us online.
 Our online live chat service is also available 24/7.
 If we see that you have a strong case to claim for a barbed wire injury, rusty barbed wire injury or razor wire injury, we may be able to connect you with one of our solicitors to support you.

 Select A Section